simontran9/refs/src/conts-and-algos/algorithms/sorting.md

 ### Idea

-1. Go through the array to find the smallest element
+1. Go through `array` to find the smallest element
-2. Move the smallest element to the front of the unsorted portion of the array
+2. Move the smallest element to the front of the unsorted portion of `array`
-3. Repeat step 1 and step 2 until the array is completely sorted
+3. Repeat steps 1 to 2 until `array` is completely sorted

 <img src="images/Pasted%20image%2020250226031346.png" width="300">

 ### Computational complexity

 #### Time complexity

 Worst-case: $O(n^2)$